 - Hybrid Inheritance

 - Object-Orientation is a programming paradigm that uses the concept of the object to solve any problem.

 - A programming paradigm is an approach to solve a problem in a specific manner.

 - A class is a blueprint of a solution.

-- An object is an entity which brings a class in existence
+- An object is an entity that brings a class into existence

 - Polymorphism, Inheritance, Encapsulation, and Abstraction are the four major properties of Object-Oriented programming.

-If you like this article or have any suggestion related to the Object-Oriented programming, please let us know by commenting down below.
+If you like this article or have any suggestions related to Object-Oriented programming, please let us know by commenting down below.
 Your feedback will be a valuable asset to us.